magnars/autolint/README.md

 -------------
-Look at the default configuration [`lib/default-configuration.js`](autolint/blob/master/lib/default-configuration.js) then override specific items in a file `autolint.json` at your root with valid JSON.
+Look at the default configuration [`lib/default-configuration.js`](autolint/blob/master/lib/default-configuration.js) then override specific items in a file `autolint.json` with valid JSON. `autolint` looks for this file in the current directory, so I usually place it at the root of the project.

 Example: